What should I do if my community has various needs at the same time?

 How much time is necessary for the processing of the application?

-The time it takes to process an application from when it was received to the transfer of funds is very relative.
-It is subject to delays in mail, the clarity of the project proposal (whether or not clarifications are necessary) and receipt of all required documents.
-If a project meets all of the requirements and does not require clarifications, the funds will be transferred in about 5 months.
+The time it takes to process an application from when it was received to the transfer of funds varies.
+It is subject to delays, the clarity of the project proposal (whether or not clarifications or more descriptions are necessary) and receipt of all required documents.
+If a project meets all of the requirements and does not need any further clarifications, it can be prepared for presentation to our bishops within a few months.
+However, the actual presentation to the subcommittee of bishops will only be done in June and November.
+Therefore, it can take between six to eight months for an application to be considered and a decision on funding be made.

 In what LANGUAGE may I fill out the grant application?

-In Spanish, English, and Creole.
-No inquiries or applications will be accepted in Portuguese or French.
+In Spanish, English, Portuguese or Creole.
+No inquiries or applications will be accepted in French.